gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie said firmly the one time Iffy talked to her about it.
 "Y'are who y'are, an' I love who y'are, and that's the all of it."

-But Wales didn't seem to hear the word, or care.
+But the word didn't seem to register with Wales, or maybe he just didn't care.
 He pushed the medic's hands away.
-"The sort of man who can change the world for you," he said.
+"I'm the sort of man who can change the world for you," he said firmly.

 Governor Stern pivoted to face him.
 "Oh really?"
-His eyes sparkled the same way as Doctor Johel's, Iffy suddenly realized.
+His eyes sparkled the same way as Doctor Johel's,
+Iffy suddenly realized,
+but there in that underground room it was scary instead of magical.

 "Really."
 Wales straightened up with a wince.